Faith — What Is It and Where Does It Come From? —

 to God’s standard of faith.

-If we believe that saving faith must be independently developed outside of God’s influence, then the way that we evangelize
+So if we believe that saving faith must be independently developed outside of God’s influence, then the way that we evangelize

 the lost will be to convince them that they must make a moral choice for Christ by their own faith.
 We would have to persuade them